|

 is a little brighter than Mel, but not much.
 Both are innocents

 abroad in the land.
-And they turn their discoveries into contests at
+And they turn their discoveries into

 every turn, each striving for superiority over the other.
 O'Hare's